Lead Opinion

-I. BACKGROUND.
+I. Background.

 Sarah Malone was eight years old on March 22, 1994, when she was bitten by a Rottweiler belonging to Barbara Garner.
 As a result of the bite, she sustained serious injury.
 Garner rented her single family home from Fons; however, Sarah was not bitten on this property.
-She was in a driveway adjacent to the Garner residеnce when the dog broke free of the leash being held by one of Barbara Garner‘s children, mauling Sarah.
+She was in a driveway adjacent to the Garner residence when the dog broke free of the leash being held by one of Barbara Garner's children, mauling Sarah.
 Although disputed by Fons, but considered true by the trial court for summary judgment purposes, the Malones also claimed that the dog had previously broken free of his leash, run across the street and placed his jaws around the arm of another young child.
-Further, the Malones claimed, again disputed by Fons, but accepted as true by the trial court, that the father of the child involved in this first incident related the occurrence to Fons and complained about the dog.
-As further proof of Fons‘s negligence, the Malones submitted a rental agreement between Fons and Garner which prohibited pets, which Fons failed to enforce.
+Further, the Malones сlaimed, again disputed by Fons, but accepted as true by the trial court, that the father of the child involved in this first incident related the occurrence to Fons and complained about the dog.
+As further proof of Fons's negligence, the Malones submitted a rental agreement between Fons and Garner which prohibited pets, which Fons failed to enforce.
 With respect to their third-party beneficiary claim, the Malones assert that Fons either contracted with Garner to pro

-The Malones‘s original complaint named only Garner, the owner of the dog, as a defendant.
+The Malones's original complaint named only Garner, the owner of the dog, as a defendant.
 Later, the complaint was amended twice to include Fons, and his insurer, as defendants.
-The second amended complaint alleged claims of common law negligence and strict liability under
+The second amended complaint alleged claims of common law negligence and strict liability under § 174.02, Stats., against both Garner and Fons.
+The Malones sought damages through their third-party beneficiary claims from Fons only.
+Fons brought a summary judgment motion which the trial court granted, finding that Fons owed no duty to Sarah Malóne as a matter of law and dismissing all of the Malones's claims against Fons and his insurer.

 II.
-ANALYSIS.
+Analysis.

 A. Common law negligence claim.

-Although not argued by the parties, a minority of the court would hold the complaint sufficient to state a cause of action against the landowner Wilkinson upon the basis of common-law negligence.
+Although not argued by the parties, a minority of the court would hold the complaint sufficient to state a cause of action against the landowner Wilkinson upon the basis of common-law negligenсe.
 The majority does not agree.

 In examining the complaint we find no allegation that James Wilkinson was either the owner or the keeper of the dog, nor is it alleged that he in any way had any dominion over the dog.
 There is an allegation that he knew his tenant, Ray Prueher, maintained a vicious dog on the premises but the law does not require him, as the owner of the building, to be an insurer for the acts of his tenant.
-Under
+Under*753 the allegations of this complaint, we hold that the ownership and control of the premises created no duty on the part of the owner of the premises to the plaintiffs.

-Id. at 158, 227 N.W.2d at 910.
+Id. at 158,

-We conclude that: (1) the relevant statements in Gonzales were not a dicta, but rather, expressed the court‘s holding; (2) according to the plain language of Gonzales, Fons is not liable, on common law negligence grounds, for the bite which Sarah received from Fons‘s tenant‘s dog; and (3) neither Pagelsdorf nor Pattermann have modified Gonzales‘s holding as it relates to the facts of this particular case.
+We conclude that: (1) the relevant statements in Gonzales were not a dicta, but rather, expressed the court's holding; (2) according to the plain language of Gonzales, Fons is not liable, on common law negligence grounds, for the bite which Sarah received from Fons's tenant's dog; and (3) neither Pagelsdorf nor Pat-termann have modified Gonzales's holding as it relates to the facts of this particular case.

-1. Gonzales—dicta or holding?
+1. Gonzales — dicta or holding?

 As the Malones point out, the complaint in the Gonzales case concerned an attractive nuisance claim, not a common law negligence claim.
-See Gonzales, 68 Wis.
-2d at 155-57, 227 N.W.2d at 909.
-The supreme court, however, in response to the dissent, went on to discuss, sua sponte, whether the facts set forth a cause
+See Gonzales,

 2. Fons is not liable for common-law negligence under Gonzales.